 John’s story is still being told, as is the story of Opelika– but they are unusually twined together.
 More than most, he has chosen to live into the conviction that his flourishing and his city’s flourishing are integrally connected.
 The one won’t happen without the other.
 I think the prophet Jeremiah would have smiled.

 (The quote of Nouwen is from an essay that John Marsh wrote for The Washington Institute; see below.
-The other links are to videos and an article that tell the fuller story.)
+The other links are to a video and an article that tell the fuller story.)